luffy-orf/solo-swap-v2/README.md

 #### transaction history
 - **swap history**: with sell indicators on chart
 - **jito bundler** to wrap swap instructions in bundles of 5 swaps per signature
-- **fetch quotes** for multiple swap routes to ensure the best price
 - **token safety indicators** on search mechanisms (green, yellow, red warning levels)
 - **customizable columns** to allow users to organize how they wish
 - **mobile optimization** for text size and touch operability